hafizrauf/dc_data-integration/README.md

 ## Steps

-Here we show demo steps to re-produce results for schema inference using schema-level data and for entity resolution for schema+instance level data.
+Here we show demo steps to re-produce results for schema inference using schema-level data (SBERT + SDCN) and for entity resolution for schema+instance level data (EmbDi + SDCN).

 1. Compile schema inference/schema + instances/Preprocessing.ipynb to get schema level information from tables.
-2. The generated TextPre1.csv can then be used to produce a dense embedding matrix (X.text) using SBERT by compiling schema inference/schema only/SBERT+FastText.py
+2. The generated TextPre1.csv can be used to produce a dense embedding matrix (X.text) using SBERT by compiling schema inference/schema only/SBERT+FastText.py
-3. We have X.text feature vector that will be used to get clustering results in SDCN by compiling.
+3. We have X.text feature vector which will be used to get clustering results in SDCN by compiling.

    3.1.
 DC/SDCNcalcu_graph.py to generate KNN graph

    3.2.
-DC/SDCN/data/pretrain.py for pretraining or DNN version (please see hyperparameter table below)
+DC/SDCN/data/pretrain.py for pretraining or AE version (please see hyperparameter table below)

    3.3.
 DC/SDCN/sdcn.py for clustering results (we considered Q distribution as our final results)

+   3.4.
+Please updated nb_dimension = 768  accordingly # for SBERT 786
 4. Compile entity resolution/ER.py to get row embedding matrix (X.text) using EmbDi.
 5. Repeat step (3) with input as row embedding matrix (X.text) to get clustering results.
+6. Please repeat (3) for each embeddings obtained (see folders --> ischema inference/, entity resolution/ and domain discovery/) or see full_data/ to get the   combination of all embeddings for all problems.